BeyondQuality/beyondquality/research/rag-evaluation.md

 ### How does RAG work?
 Let us start by breaking down what RAG (Retrieval Augmented Generation) is.
 Similar to human working memory, LLMs (Large Language Models) have a limited context window.
 The more the context window is loaded, the more error prone an LLM's responses can be.
 ChatGPT currently supports 128k tokens or about 96000 words (as of 11.09.25).
 Despite this massive size, studies have shown that [LLM performance degrades when working with large context windows](https://arxiv.org/pdf/2307.03172).

 RAG offers an antidote to this degradation.
 With RAG, a large document or data source is broken down into smaller chunks.
 These chunks are indexed and stored in a database.
 When a user queries an LLM, the chunks that are most relevant to the query are retrieved from the database and inserted into an LLM's context window.
 The LLM then uses these retrieved chunks to formulate a response.
-The retrieval is done using more 'old-school' non-LLM techniques such as semantic search.
+The retrieval is done using non-LLM techniques such as semantic search.
 E.g., say you uploaded a high-school general science textbook to an LLM.
 When you ask a question related to gravitation, the specific chunks that pertain to this topic are retrieved and the LLM then uses these specific chunks to answer the question rather than the entire textbook.

 Having understood how RAG works helps us appreciate how relevant this technique can be.
 Several companies will benefit from building RAG models that index their internal information and offer users a chat interface to access this information.
-For E.g., one of my former clients, an industrial pump manufacturer, is currently building a RAG model to help customers choose the right pump for their use case.
+For E.g., one of my former clients, an industrial pump manufacturer, is currently implementing a RAG model to build an LLM that help customers choose the right pump for their application.

 ### Qualifying a RAG model
 It can be difficult to objectively qualify a RAG model.
 However, there are some metrics that we can use to qualify most RAG models.
 Examples include